lucianonooijen/Personal-Website/assets/blocks/experience.md

 - Open-source public project share data between organisations in a safe and privacy-proof way
 - Hands-on development on the back-end (Go), front-end (React) and SRE (Kubernetes, Helm)
-- Improvements in development and build setup to improve development experience and speed
 - Implementation of custom network logic based on gRPC, including security and encryption
-- Advisory role on technical improvements for the codebase for long-term roadmap
-- Introduced Typescript into the React codebase and build systems
-- Providing React and Typescript training to back-end developers
+- Introduced Typescript into the React code+builds, provided training to back-end developers
 - Part of the contributions are public [on GitLab](https://gitlab.com/commonground/nlx/nlx/-/commits/master?search=Luciano)

 #### Airchip B.V.